Federal Perkins Loans

 Student eligibility for the Federal Perkins Loan is based on Estimated Financial Need as determined by the Financial Aid Application Process.
 Otherwise eligible students cannot have an adverse credit/payment history with the University.

 Federal Perkins Loans are awarded subject to the Priority Consideration Dates for Need Based Limited Funds.
 Federal Perkins Loan funding is now very limited at the University because the U.S. Congress has not provided additional capital to participating colleges and schools in recent years and fewer students are in an active Perkins Loan repayment status.

 Federal Perkins Loan repayment begins nine months following graduation, or enrollment on less than a half-time basis or after leaving school.
 There is no interest charged until the student enters repayment, then interest accrues at 5% per annum during repayment.

 Per the Office of Student Financial Aid's institutional policy, the maximum per semester Federal Perkins Loan amounts are $2,000 for undergraduates and $3,500 for graduate/professional students.
-The federal regulatory annual Perkins Loan maximums are $5,500 for undergraduates and $8000 for graduates/ professional students.
-Otherwise eligible undergraduate and graduate students generally must have an Expected Family Contribution (EFC) less than or equal to $5,150 or less.
+For the 2014-15 award year, otherwise eligible undergraduate students generally must have an Expected Family Contribution (EFC) less than or equal to $5,150 or less.
 Graduate and Professional students must have an EFC of $15,000 or less.